Our county's Extension home economics program is committed to providing information to help families deal with the complex issues of today.

 If you are volunteering where food is being served to the public, whether paid for or not, it makes sense that those preparing the food have some food safety training.
 After all, a case of food borne illness would not be good for your organization and having trained people may reduce your liability.

-Cost of the class is $17.00 with a book or $12.00 without a book.
+Cost of the class is $19.00 with a book or $14.00 without a book.
 (There will be a $2.00 discount for members of the Extension Association.)
 There will be a paper exam during the training that you must pass to get your handlers card.
 These classes will be taught by Brenda.
-Please RSVP by calling 461-0562 so there will be enough materials for you.
+Do you have a group that needs this certification?
+Please call 461-0562 and schedule a class.
+These classes may not be offered after April.

 The Quay County Extension Service offers free pressure canner gauge testing.
 Just call 461-0562 and make sure someone is available to test, then bring your canner lid with dial gauge in.
 You do not need the bottom of the canner.
 Testing takes just a few minutes.
 Remember to adjust all pressure canning recipes to 13 pounds for our altitude.
 The Extension office also has how to publications on food preservation.